Pennsylvania Dutch Soft Pretzel Recipe

 How to Make Amish Pretzels

-They are especially easy to make if you have a Kitchen-Aid or any stand mixer with a dough hook.
+They are especially easy to make if you have a Kitchen Aid or any stand mixer with a dough hook attachment.
 But you can easily mix these by hand as well.
-They don't require as much kneading as making bread.
+They don't require as much kneading as making homemade bread.

-Add the lukewarm water, yeast, and brown sugar to a mixing bowl.
-Mix and let it rest for about 5 minutes until the mixture looks frothy.
+Add the lukewarm water, active dry yeast, and brown sugar to a mixing bowl.
+Mix and let it rest for about five minutes until it looks frothy.

 Add the oil or lukewarm melted butter and salt to the yeast mixture, and mix.

-Then add the flour and knead for a couple of minutes.
+Then add three cups of flour and knead for a couple of minutes.
 In your mixer, let the dough hook do the work for you.
 Start on low speed until the flour is mixed in a bit, then knead on speed 2 until the dough is springy.
 I normally knead the dough for about 3 - 4 minutes.
-Add more flour as needed until the sides of the bowl should be cleaned.
+Add more flour as needed until the sides of the bowl are cleaned.

 Shaping Amish Soft Pretzels

 After the dough has risen, knead it with your hands for a minute.
-Then divide the dough into 15 pieces (you can divide it into fewer pieces if you want larger pretzels).
+Then divide the dough into approximately 15 equal pieces (you can divide it into fewer pieces if you want larger pretzels).

-Roll each piece into a thin long rope (about 18 -20").
-I do this by shaping each piece into a long rectangle, placing it onto a clean countertop, and using both hands rolling the dough back and forth across the countertop, applying light pressure as I roll outward (the same way you create a snake with playdough 🙂 lol).
+Roll each piece into a long thin rope (about 18 -22").
+I do this by shaping each piece into a long rectangle, placing it onto a clean countertop, and using both hands to roll the dough back and forth across the countertop, applying light pressure as I roll outward (the same way you create a snake with playdough 🙂 lol).

 Grab the pretzel at the two points where it's connected and dip it into the baking soda solution.
-Submerge completely, then place it onto a parchment-lined or greased tray.
-Sprinkle with a bit of coarse salt.
-I don't use a lot, just a few sprinkles over the top is good.
+Submerge completely, then place it onto a parchment paper-lined or greased baking sheet.
+Sprinkle with a bit of coarse pretzel salt or kosher salt.
+I don't use a lot, just a few sprinkles over the top are good.

 Bake until the pretzels are golden brown.
 Then brush the tops with melted butter, or you can melt butter in a skillet and give the pretzels a quick dip.